We have worked with a range of organisations on a wide variety of projects.

-A joint project with the Centre for Urban Policy Studies to develop a cloud based spatial-digital platform to support location-based problems via a package of map-based software tools to support business decisions with a specialist focus in utilities transmission and large scale infrastructure planning.
+A joint project with the Centre for Urban Policy Studies to develop a cloud-based spatial-digital platform to support location-based problems via a package of map-based software tools to support business decisions with a specialist focus in utility transmission and large scale infrastructure planning.

 The technology partner for the Manchester Corridor element of the European funded Triangulum project, connecting local energy generation assets and electrical storage devices and buildings to a centralised control platform, to develop smart city technologies that can be replicated in cities around the world.

 A social enterprise to effectively assess and manage a suicide crisis.
 STORM provides training for frontline staff working with vulnerable people, allowing them to practice skills and create networks that will assist in suicide intervention.

 Committed funding to create the Sustainable Consumption Institution (SCI) at The University of Manchester.
 The SCI is a multidisciplinary centre of global excellence, researching major national and international issues associated with sustainability, including consumer behaviour and product lifecycles.